-If you’re looking to trade stocks, one of the first things you’ll want to consider before getting started is to figure out what type of trader you desire to be:
+If you’re looking to trade stocks, one of the first things you’ll want to consider before getting started is to figure out what type of trader you want to be:

 - Are you an investor looking to buy and hold stocks, potentially for years?

 - Or are you looking to exchange shares more frequently, perhaps over a few weeks or even over the course of a day (perhaps making you a day trader)?

 Traders are those individuals who are in the market looking to take advantage of short-term price moves and score a relatively quick profit, while investors look to profit on the ongoing success of the company behind the stock over the longer-term.

 People trade stocks for one reason: to make money.
 In order to profit, they need stocks to fluctuate — and the more they move, the better.
 Stocks are one of the most volatile assets in the public markets — much more than the staid asset class of bonds – so they offer a lot of potential to move.
 Savvy traders can make money both when a stock rises and when it falls.

 Stocks aren’t as volatile as options, however, and that’s one reason that options have become a very popular security to trade as well.
 However, stocks are more forgiving.
 That is, unlike options that can lose all their value over a short time, stocks tend to retain much of their value.
 So stocks hit a sweet spot – enough movement to be profitable to trade, but not too much to be utterly ruinous.